traupach/warming_levels/README.md

 The approach is similar to that used in https://github.com/IPCC-WG1/Atlas/tree/main/warming-levels and https://github.com/mathause/cmip_warming_levels.

 The main document is the notebook [warming_levels.ipynb](warming_levels.ipynb) which explains the method and shows examples.

+This code is released under the GPL-3.0 license with the exception of the data under the data directory are covered by the CC-BY-4.0 license (see data/README).